-Have you noticed people walking quickly, using their arms and getting an intense walking workout?
-They may be power walking.
+Have you heard about power walking – walking quickly, using your arms and getting an intense walking workout?
 Power walking is a great way to get an intense workout that uses more of your body and doesn’t require a gym membership or fancy gear.
 Best of all, you don’t need to be an athlete.
 You only need comfortable attire, appropriate walking shoes, and a love for the outdoors.

 Walking more quickly, using your arms and tightening your core can give you additional benefits over regular walking.
 There are many myths and misconceptions about power walking, however, so it’s important to use proper form and posture and power walk the right way.